Why Do We Celebrate Flag Day?

-Every June 14th we celebrate Flag Day, but do you know why?
+Each year on June 14th, we celebrate Flag Day, but do you know why?

-The reason we celebrate Flag Day is because it’s the day that marks the adoption of the flag of the United States.
-This happened on June 14, 1777 by resolution of the Second Continental Congress.
+The reason we celebrate Flag Day is simple- it’s the day that marks the adoption of the flag of the United States which happened on June 14, 1777, thanks to a resolution of the Second Continental Congress.

 Flag Day is not an official federal holiday, but it is nationally recognized.
-It was 1916 when President Woodrow Wilson issued a proclamation that officially established June 14th as Flag Day, but it wasn’t until August 3rd, 1949, that President Truman signed an Act of Congress, permanently designating June 14th of each year to be recognized as National Flag Day.
+In 1916, President Woodrow Wilson issued a proclamation which officially established June 14th as Flag Day, but it wasn’t until August 3rd, 1949 that President Truman signed an Act of Congress.
+That Act of Congress permanently designated June 14th of each year to be recognized as National Flag Day.

 On June 14, 1777, John Adams spoke about the flag at a meeting of the Continental Congress in Philadelphia.
 He said, “Resolved, that the flag of the thirteen United States shall be thirteen stripes, alternate red and white; that the Union be thirteen stars, white on a blue field, representing a new constellation.“